 |Less than 22||Low||<14%|

 You will need very good grades in high school to get into Rhode Island School of Design.
 The average high school GPA of the admitted freshman class at Rhode Island School of Design was 3.5 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #1 in Rhode Island for highest average GPA.
 Even with a competitive GPA, admission to RISD will be challenging as the school denies more applicants than it admits.

 |Percent of Admitted Who Enrolled (Admission Yield)||44%||49%||41%|